-Considering the criteria and judgments in the determination and recognition of the mentioned taxes, as of September 30st, 2023, no situations have been identified that generate tax uncertainty and that must be recognized in the accounting according to the framework defined by IFRIC 23.
+Considering the criteria and judgments in the determination and recognition of the mentioned taxes, as of March 31st, 2024, no situations have been identified that generate tax uncertainty and that must be recognized in the accounting according to the framework defined by IFRIC 23.

 (\) This includes the decrease in income tax payable achieved through the works-for-taxes mechanism.
-During 2022, four companies of the Grupo Nutresa were linked to this mechanism with a total investment of \$23,733.
+During 2022, four companies of the Grupo Nutresa were linked to this mechanism with a total investment of \$23.733.
 The projects aim to improve conditions for education and competency development in the departments of Antioquia and Tolima, provide care and nutrition for children under 5 years old in Antioquia, implement photovoltaic solar solutions in Caquetá, and improve the Dabeiba - Camparucia road in the department of Antioquia.
-As of now, these projects have an execution percentage of 63%.
-During 2023, a request for participation in six projects were requested and are in the pre-contractual stage.
+As of now, these projects have an execution percentage of 86%.
+During 2023, a request was made for six projects through three Grupo Nutresa companies, with a total investment of \$34.610 and an execution percentage of 65%.

-17.3 Income tax expenses
+16.3 Income tax expenses